Bas3L3ss/Bas3L3ss/README.md

 ### 💫 About Me

 I'm a passionate Full Stack Software Engineer with a knack for building scalable web applications.
-Currently pursuing my Bachelor's in Computer Science at Ly Tu Trong College, I specialize in:
+Currently pursuing my Bachelor's in Computer Science at HCMC University of Technology and Education, I specialize in:

 - 🎯 Full-stack web development with modern JavaScript frameworks
 - 🌐 Creating responsive and intuitive user interfaces
 - ⚡ Optimizing application performance and user experience
 - 🔒 Implementing secure authentication systems
 - 🚀 Deploying and maintaining cloud infrastructure
+- 🧠 Drive high-level strategy, lead the team, and enhance core application features.

 ### 🎯 Featured Projects